mui/tech-challenge-design-engineer/README.md

 - Start Next.js: `pnpm dev`
 - Open http://0.0.0.0:3002/

-## Submission instructions
+## Submission

+Instructions:

-- **DO NOT** host your project on a public repository.
+- **DO NOT** fork / host your project on a public repository.
-- Please send us a .zip file containing this project using the upload link we provided by email (**with** the _.git_ folder).
+- Please send us a zip file containing this project using the upload link that we have provided by email (**with** the _.git_ folder).
 - To significantly reduce the size of the file, remove the `/_node_modules_/` and `/.next/` folders.
-- If you don't have the upload link, send it to job@mui.com.
+- If you don't have the upload link, you can send it to job@mui.com.

 We're excited and looking forward to seeing what you'll create!
 Good luck 🚀